RoquetteTenreiro/MZ/script.md

 -Yamagishi, J., Nakamoto, T., & Richner, W. (2003).
 Stability of spatial variability of wheat and maize biomass in a small field managed under two contrasting tillage systems over 3 years.
 Field crops research, 81(2-3), 95-108.

-The lack of temporal stability and the weak spatial correlation (low and usatble GVF values), the use of pre-sowing or pre-emergence site-specific management, that is purely based on data analytics applied to historical spatial variability is dificult.
+The lack of temporal stability and the weak spatial correlations between MZ's and yield (low and usatble GVF values), indicate that the delineation of pre-sowing (or pre-emergence) site-specific management, purely based on data analytics applied to historical spatial variability, is a dificult task.